 To them God has chosen to make known among the Gentiles the glorious riches of this mystery, which is Christ in you, the hope of glory.
 (Colossians 1:27)

 Have you noticed that throughout the Church Era, the emphasis has been on what Christ did two thousand years ago?
 It is true also there has not been much of an emphasis, even today, on Christ being with us, working with us.
 One does not often hear about what Christ is saying; it is about our plans to have a convention or a seminar.
 It seems as though Christian work proceeds along the lines of what we think He might be saying.

 Sometimes the Great Commission is quoted as meaning that all Christians are to go forth in all the world to get people saved and to build churches, or to help financially those who do go forth to get people saved and build churches.
 It is not always expressed with equal fervency that we should ask the Lord what we should do about the commission given to the Apostles.

 It is not enough to get directions from the Bible.
 The Bible is the general Word of God.
 In addition, God speaks to us personally as an individual.
 It is these personal directions by which we are to live.

-All that being as it may, the mystery of the Gospel, that is, the Kingdom of God is growing in us as Christ is growing in us, is seldom preachedat least where I have been.
+All that being as it may, the mystery of the Gospel is that the Kingdom of God is growing in us as Christ is growing in us.
+This mystery is seldom preached—at least where I have been.

-The twelfth chapter of the Book of Revelation tells us about the closing days of the Church Age.
-There will be a group of brothers who overcome Satan by the blood of the Lamb; by the word of their testimony; and by loving not their lives to the death.
+Revelation chapter 12 tells us about the closing days of the Church Age.
+There will be a group of brothers who overcome Satan by the blood of the Lamb, by the word of their testimony, and by loving not their lives to the death.
 The result of their victory is that God will give Michael and his angels the strength to hurl Satan and his angels down to the earth from their position in the heavenlies.